Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ## Conclusion

 The integration of native sidecar support in Istio 1.20 and its inclusion in the AKS Istio addon marks a significant advancement in simplifying and enhancing service mesh deployment and management.
 This feature provides substantial benefits, including improved performance, simplified configuration, and operational efficiency.
 We are committed to providing state-of-the-art features that empower our users to build resilient and scalable applications on AKS.

-## Credits

-This feature was made possible through the collaborative efforts of the AKS traffic team, the AKS Add-on team, and the Istio community.
-Special thanks to Niranjan Shankar, Shashank Barsin and all other AKS traffic team members for the collaboration; Robbie Zhang for the help given from AKS CCP and Add-on team; and Brian Redmond for his guidance on this blog and last but not least Paul Yu for the review.

 If you have any question with regard to this preview feature, please leave us an issue here: https://github.com/Azure/AKS/issues.